Imports Modification

 Adding a new imported function

-LIEF can also be used to add a function to an existing import, but it needs to be done carefully to avoid corrupting the binary.
+LIEF can also be used to add a function to an existing import, but this must be done carefully to avoid corrupting the binary.

-Since we can’t/don’t extend the original IAT of the import in which we want the new function, the trick consists of adding a new import with the same name as the existing import and adding this function to the duplicated import.
+Since we cannot extend the original IAT of the import where we want to add the new function, the workaround involves adding a new import with the same name as the existing one and adding the function to this duplicate import.

 // Original Import